 4. Describe two ways faith communities can help support recovery.

 James E. Campbell, LPC, LAC, MAC, CACII has worked professionally in the human services field for over twenty-five years in a wide range of clinical settings, currently serving as the Training and Technical Assistance Manager for Southeast Addiction Technology Transfer Center.
 His passion is helping individuals and families heal and build on the strengths they possess.
 He’s a member of both NAADAC and ACA and is a past president of APSC/SCAADAC.
-James is nationally recognized author and speaker.
+James is a nationally recognized, author and speaker.